-The central bank of the Netherlands considers de Volksbank as a domestic systemically important institution.
-We thus believe that there is a moderate probability of government support for junior deposits and senior unsecured debt, resulting in a one-notch uplift from the bank's BCA.
+We consider de Volksbank as a systemically-important institution and thus believe that there is a moderate probability of government support for junior deposits and senior unsecured debt, resulting in a one-notch uplift from the bank's BCA.
 For other junior securities, we assume a low government support probability, and, therefore, the ratings for these instruments do not include any related uplift.